 Visualization and Animation

 The IRC was approached by the National Gallery to recreate the original Paris Salon, complete with the nine paintings and furnishings.
-This photo-realistic visualization will be featured in a documentary on Vuillard that will be aired on PBS, as well as screened in the exhibition itself.
+This photo-realistic visualization will be featured in a documentary on Vuillard that aired on PBS, and was screened in the exhibition itself.
 There was no documentation of the series in its original setting and this visualization would be the first opportunity to experience it as Vuillard had intended.

 Modeling of the salon was based on photographs and paintings from that time period.
 The IRC worked closely with National Gallery curators and scholars to achieve an authentic look.
 The photo-realistic rendering of the final 2-minute scene took more than 10 full days of computer time to create.

 ||National Gallery of Art, Washington DC

 ||Adnaan Ahmed, Fred Allen, Darren Herscher, Chris Mortenson